tsahara/r7rs/content/expr.md

 In consequence, all macros
-defined using the pattern language  are "hygienic" and "referentially transparent" and thus preserve Scheme's lexical scoping.~\cite{Kohlbecker86, hygienic,Bawden88,macrosthatwork,syntacticabstraction}
+defined using the pattern language  are "hygienic" and "referentially transparent" and thus preserve Scheme's lexical scoping. {{< cite "Kohlbecker86,hygienic,Bawden88,macrosthatwork,syntacticabstraction" >}}
 \mainindex{hygienic}\mainindex{referentially transparent}

 Implementations may provide macro facilities of other types.